rahulgopinath/rahulgopinath.github.io/_posts/2026-06-09-ttt-grammar-inference.markdown

 forces re-querying every existing row against every new column, most of which add no new information.
 ## DT Coherence After Split

-After `split_leaf` turns a leaf into an inner node, some transitions in the old hypothesis may point to states that were in that leaf.
-Those transitions are now stale.
-TTT handles this by rebuilding the hypothesis from scratch each iteration.
-We throw away the old DFA and call `build_hypothesis` again.
-This is correct because the DT and spanning tree are always the ground truth; the hypothesis is reconstructed from them.
+After `split_leaf` turns a leaf into an inner node, some transitions in the hypothesis that targeted the old leaf are now stale, because the DT now routes some of those strings to the new child instead.

-The paper describes a more efficient incremental approach where only transitions that pointed to the split leaf are re-sifted.
-For clarity we use the simpler rebuild approach here.
+The incremental strategy finds exactly those stale transitions via `leaf_index`, removes them from the DFA, and re-sifts only them.
+Every other transition remains valid and costs no queries.
+New states discovered during re-sifting are registered and their own transitions are closed in the same pass.
 ## The Main Loop
 The main loop orchestrates everything:

-1. Build the hypothesis from the DT and spanning tree.
+1. Build the hypothesis from the DT and spanning tree (first iteration only).
-2. Ask the equivalence oracle — are we done?
+2. Ask the equivalence oracle.
+If it says yes, we are done.
-3. If not, decompose the counterexample — one new state, one new discriminator.
+3. If not, decompose the counterexample to find one new state and one new discriminator.
-4. Rebuild the hypothesis (the split may have staled some transitions).
+4. Incrementally update the hypothesis by re-sifting only the stale transitions.
 5. Repeat.
 The loop runs exactly $$ n - 1 $$ times where $$ n $$ is the number of
-states in the minimal DFA — one counterexample per new state discovered.
+states in the minimal DFA, one counterexample per new state discovered.

 <!--
 ############
 def ttt(oracle, alphabet):
     dt = DTLeaf('<start>')
     st = SpanningTree()
+    leaf_index = {}

+    # initial hypothesis: one state, no transitions yet
+    dfa = DFA()
+    build_hypothesis(dfa, dt, st, oracle, alphabet, leaf_index)

     while True:
-        # rebuild hypothesis from scratch each iteration
-        dfa = DFA()
-        build_hypothesis(dfa, dt, st, oracle, alphabet)

-        # equivalence query — PAC oracle from Teacher
+        # equivalence query via PAC oracle from Teacher
         is_eq, ce = oracle.is_equivalent(dfa.grammar, dfa.start_symbol)
         if is_eq:
-            return dfa   # done — hypothesis matches target
+            return dfa   # done: hypothesis matches target

-        # one counterexample → one new state → one new discriminator
+        # one counterexample yields one new state and one new discriminator
-        decompose(dfa, dt, st, oracle, ce)
+        new_state, split_id = decompose(dfa, dt, st, oracle, ce)

+        # incremental update: re-sift only the stale transitions
+        update_hypothesis(dfa, dt, st, oracle, alphabet, leaf_index, split_id, new_state)

 ############
 -->